Zoddy/scylio/README.md

 ## Import plain text
 You can import any other file as a plain text.
 But with this function you can also uses import hooks.
-That means, if you import a less-file and there's a hook for it (horizon.js brings it themself) it will automatically parse the file.
+That means, if you import a less-file and there's a hook for that, it will automatically parse the file.

     :import(filepath[, options])

 **filepath** - absolute path of the file, or relative to the template
 **options** - key-value-object with the following things:
-  **useKeys** - this defines if horizon will parse keys in the document **[ default: true ]**
+  **useKeys** - this defines if scylio will parse keys in the document **[ default: true ]**
   **keysParse** - will the keys parse `after` parsing the document or `before` that? **[ default: 'before' ]**